Psalm 73 – “My Feet Almost Slipped”

 ii.
 “The writer does not doubt this, but lays it down as his firm conviction.
 It is well to make sure of what we do know, for this will be good anchor-hold for us when we are molested by those mysterious storms which arise from things which we do not understand.”
 (Spurgeon)

 b.
 But as for me, my feet had almost stumbled: Asaph knew what he said about God in the first verse was true; yet there was another truth that disturbed him greatly.
 It made him almost stumble; it made his steps nearly slip.

 i.
 “It shows that having doubts like Asaph’s is not incompatible with responsible Christian living.
 It may have been true, as he says, that his feet ‘had almost slipped.’
 But they had not actually slipped, or at least they had not slipped so far as to make him forget his responsibilities as a leader of God’s people.”
 (Boice)

 c.
-For I was envious of the boastful, when I saw the prosperity of the wicked: This was the second truth that seemed to contract what Asaph knew of God as declared in the first verse.
+For I was envious of the boastful, when I saw the prosperity of the wicked: This was another truth that seemed to contradict what Asaph knew of God as declared in the first verse.
 He knew that God was good to Israel and to the pure in heart, but it also seemed that God was good to the boastful and to the wicked.
-It all seemed so unfair to Asaph, and thus made him almost stumble and slip.
+It all seemed so unfair to Asaph, and this made him almost stumble and slip.

 i.
-Asaph saw the same troubling evidence that many see everyday in their own life.
+Asaph saw the same troubling evidence that many see every day in their own lives.
 Many people cannot deny that God is good to them; but it also seems that God is good – perhaps too good – to the boastful and the wicked.
 It is then easy to envy the wicked and their prosperity.

 ii.
 Such deep questions cause one to question the moral order of the universe.
 After all, one asks, what good is there in being good?
 If the wicked enjoy the same prosperity as the pure in heart, then what is the reward of godliness?